Links on Android Authority may earn us a commission. Learn more.

 Simply put, the Apple Watch tracks quantity, but not necessarily quality.

-While the Apple Watch does track sleep, the native app still has a ways to go before being very useful.
+While the Apple Watch does track sleep, it doesn’t present the data in quite as helpful a way as other sleep trackers.
 Couple that with the fact that many wearables outperform the Apple Watch in terms of battery life, and Apple still seems behind in the race to track sleep data.

 Get more out of your Apple Watch sleep tracking